diatomzone/diatomzone.github.io/ZZZNOTES.md

 - for loops printing yaml maps: if the for loop is nested normally on separate lines it will print the items in separate p's/lines, but if the for loop is in one line then it will print everything on the same line
 - values with multiple quotes will break the containing quotes, so if you're using double quotes, surround with single quotes, and vice versa
 - includes won't work if within a html tag's <>
+- zzznotes and codingnotes which use raw/endraw tags will bring up warnings about "a Liquid block containing the exceprt separator "\n\n"", which is used in jekyll posts to define excerpt cutoffs, i'm just ignoring it
+- markdown nested lists: unordered lists CAN work with just one indent (2 spaces) but ordered lists require 2 indents (4 spaces) as is the norm
+- how to separate lists/prevent them from combining: add a line with an empty comment `<!-- -->`
+- list default bullet vs. text
+  - the heights of bullet markers and text markers are the same, even if the widths are different
+  - yet somehow it seems the differently sized bullet throws off the height of the actual list item content
+  - so i changed the default bullet to a text "*  " which is 3 monospaced spaces just like "1) "
+  - content: "• ";  unicode default bullet U+2022 will work correctly, but having no styling/the real default bullet will throw off the height
+- jekyll collection subfolder order (alphabetical) will dictate the order of printed collection items, great for reordering wikilisting items

 ## PROBLEMS
 - markdown newparagraphs are working but newlines not rendering properly, added newline_to_br to content fix https://stackoverflow.com/questions/52762454/jekyll-markdown-with-line-feed-is-not-rendered-in-html